hazelgrove/hazel/README.md

 ### Prerequisites

-- If you are on Windows:
+- If you are on Windows, install the Windows Subsystem for Linux (WSL) by doing the following.

+  - WSL has to be enabled before it can be installed.
+So, to enable WSL, do the following:

+    - From the start menu or task bar, open the "PowerShell" application.
+This will open a PowerShell command prompt.

+    - Run the following command at the PowerShell prompt:

+      ```sh
+      Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
+      ```

+    - When this command asks you if you want to reboot, reboot by pressing `y`.

-  - Go the to Microsoft Store, and search for and install "Ubuntu".
-This will install the Windows Subsystem for Linux and the Ubuntu Linux distribution.
+  - After enabling WSL, to install WSL, go the to Microsoft Store, and search for and install "Ubuntu".
+    This will install WSL and the Ubuntu Linux distribution.

   - From the start menu or taskbar, open the "Ubuntu" application.
 This will open a Bash shell on Ubuntu Linux.
+Use this when running the commands in the rest of these instructions.

-- If you are on MacOS:

-  - Make sure you have [Homebrew](https://brew.sh/) installed.
+- If you are on MacOS, make sure you have [Homebrew](https://brew.sh/) installed.

 - Make sure make sure `gcc`, `git`, `make`, and `m4` are installed.